kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/README.md

 Downloading and importing data into Postgis can be useful scripts to include in your package.json.
 Here is an example using schools:

-1. We want to execute "download" as a command with npm: `npm install -D download-cli`
+1. We want to execute "download" as a command with npm: `npm install download-cli`
 2. Getting schools involves downloading and then importing the data: `npm pkg set scripts.db:schools="npm run db:schools:download && npm run db:schools:import"`
 3. Download the schools from Kartverket: `npm pkg set scripts.db:schools:download="download --extract --out tmp/ https://nedlasting.geonorge.no/geonorge/Befolkning/Grunnskoler/PostGIS/Befolkning_0000_Norge_25833_Grunnskoler_PostGIS.zip"` (replace the URL for other data sets)
 4. Install into Postgis using docker: `npm pkg set scripts.db:schools:import="docker exec -i /postgis /usr/bin/psql --user postgres < tmp/Befolkning_0000_Norge_25833_Grunnskoler_PostGIS.sql"` (replace file name when downloading another data set)